patricksebastien/thereminacrayon/README.md

 Script doing this job is: easystrokje_2osc.py

+## KRITA
+Krita is better for painting, look in the folder krita README.md for information on the python API.
+Sadly it is also more CPU intensive (depends on the brush AFAIK).

+### CONFIGURATION
+Disable touch painting (general)

 ## GIMP

 Using the flatpak version of Gimp (not used, krita is better see below).